-Active maps refer to those maps that can be used with the Avenza Maps toolset.
-In the event that you had more than 3 maps imported (non-map store maps), the most recent 3 maps are considered 'Active'.
+Active maps can be used with the full set of tools normally available to the user in Avenza Maps.
+If a free user has more than 3 maps imported (non-map store maps), the first 3 imported maps are considered 'Active'.

-Inactive maps refer to those maps that cannot be used with the Avenza Maps toolset.
-This status occurs if you have more than 3 imported maps (non-map store maps), and do not have an active subscription (Plus or Pro).
-You will continue to be able to view these types of maps, as well as import them, however, you will not be able to locate yourself, create placemarks, or record tracks.
-If you had any Map Features (placemarks, tracks, etc.) on an Inactive map, you will be able to export these features, however, new features cannot be added until the map becomes Active.
-If you wish to have Inactive maps become Active, you will need to either purchase a subscription (Plus or Pro) to unlock the ability to use the Avenza tools with all maps or remove the currently Active maps to allow some Inactive maps to shift into Active status.
+Inactive maps cannot be used with the Avenza Maps toolset.
+You can still view inactive maps, as well as import additional custom maps which will automatically be set to inactive as well.
+However, you will not be able to view your location, create placemarks, record tracks, or use any of the other tools in Avenza Maps.
+If you have any existing map features (placemarks, tracks, etc.) on an map that has now become inactive, you will be still able to export these features, but new features cannot be added until the map becomes active again.
+If you wish to reactivate your maps, you will need to either purchase a subscription (Plus or Pro) or remove the currently Active maps to allow some inactive maps to become active instead.

 To Import a Map

-On the My Maps screen, tap the Add icon ('+') followed by "Download or import a map" to import a map.
-You can import a map from any of the following sources:
+On the My Maps screen, tap for our Android users, or for our iOS users, followed by "Download or import a map" to import a map.
+The maps will import to the current open folder if one is selected and open.
+You can import a map from any of the following sources and/or supported formats:

 - Get a map from the store

 Opens the Avenza Map Store where you can get free maps as well as purchase maps.
 Learn more about getting maps from the Map Store here.

 This option will allow you to contact us and request a map not currently found in the map store.
 Please provide as much detail as possible about the desired map, and if you have a web link available for the map wanted, please provide that as well.